Excavation; application for a preliminary decision

-- The application can be submitted digitally, if necessary after involving the neighbors, using the online assistant.
+- The application can be submitted digitally using the online wizard, if necessary after involving the neighbors.

-- The predefined forms are replaced by the queries in the online assistant.
+- The given forms are replaced by the queries in the online assistant.

 - The excavation plan is uploaded in the online assistant in electronic form (files in PDF format).